Is leasing a car right for you?

 Although the typical lease charges about $2,000 in acquisition fees and security deposits, some deals have no up-front costs.
 You don't have to write a check until the first monthly payment is due.

-That and surprisingly low monthly payments can put you behind the wheel of a more expensive car or truck than you could afford to buy with a loan.
+That, and surprisingly low monthly payments, can put you behind the wheel of a more expensive car or truck than you couldn't afford to buy with a loan.